Table of Contents

 - Autoantibodies against transglutaminase 2 (TG2) are also present.

 - Therefore, immunoglobulin A (IgA) B cells specific for TG2 may process and present gliadin to Th cells.

 Clinical presentation of celiac disease

-About 3 to 4 months after introducing an infant to cereal products such as porridge or bread, i.e. starting with the second year of life, first symptoms may manifest.
+About 3–4 months after introducing an infant to cereal products such as porridge or bread, i.e. starting with the 2nd year of life, 1st symptoms may manifest.
 If celiac disease is not recognized as such, serious sequelae might develop.

 Initial symptoms include: